Menu

 How to Apply for VA Dependency and Indemnity Compensation

-To apply for VA DIC, individuals must first file a VA claim.
+To receive VA DIC, individuals must first file a VA claim.
 The claim-filing process differs based on the claimant’s relationship to the veteran.
 The VA’s DIC page provides forms to download, complete and submit the appropriate documentation.
 A VA-accredited claims agent can also help individuals submit a successful claim.

 VA DIC applications can be completed by:

-• Mailing the appropriate form to your state’s Pension Management Center (PMC)
+• Mailing the appropriate form to a state’s Pension Management Center (PMC)

 • Visiting a VA regional office and receiving help from a VA employee

 Claimants may need to collect certain documentation to support their claim.
 This may include medical records proving an asbestos diagnosis, discharge papers, source of asbestos exposure and more.
-Requirements will differ based on the person filing (spouse, child, parent).
+Requirements will differ based on the person filing (spouse, child or parent).

 For claims specific to asbestos-related illnesses, a mesothelioma attorney can also offer help.
 If ineligible for a VA claim, surviving loved ones of a veteran with mesothelioma may be eligible for other types of compensation.
 An experienced law firm can explain all options and help with the filing process.